-Anyone who's ever had one too many cups of coffee will recognize the point at which caffeine stops being productive and starts to make one feel slightly ill, with shaky hands and a fluttering heart.
-But how much of the stuff does it take to kill you?
-How many energy drinks are too many energy drinks?
+Anyone who's ever had one too many cups of coffee will recognize the point at which caffeine stops being productive and starts to make you feel slightly ill, with shaky hands and a fluttering heart.
+And that's definitely the case with energy drinks, too.
+But how dangerous is caffeine, and can energy drinks kill you?
+And if they're that dangerous, how many Red Bulls can you drink before you die?
+How many energy drinks is too many?

 Based on their math, a person who weighs 115 pounds, for example, could withstand: